Model selection for density estimation with L2-loss

-\Section{T-estimators for $\Bbb{L}_2$-loss\labs{T}} In order to define estimators based on families of models with bounded metric dimensions, we shall follow the approach of Birg\'e (2006a) based on what we have called T-estimators.
-We refer to this paper for the definition of these estimators, recalling that it relies on the existence of suitable tests between balls of the underlying metric space $\left(\overline{\Bbb{L}}_2,d_2\right)$.
-To derive such tests, we need a few specific technical tools to deal with the $\Bbb{L}_2$-distance.
+\Section{Main results\labs{U}} In order to define estimators based on families of models with bounded metric dimensions, we shall follow the approach of Birg\'e (2006a) based on what we have called T-estimators.
+We refer to this paper for the definition and construction of these estimators derived from tests between balls.